Crafting a Progressive Web App for Goalify

 While sketching the low-fidelity screens, I had many questions about how the groups and stats feature would work in the grand scheme of things.
 Even after putting together the prototype to perform user testing, I found myself asking participants what they expected from these features rather than having a working and functional feature for users to interact with.

 The team ultimately decided to remove the groups and stats features after user testing, which allowed the developers to focus on the core functionality of our product to ship Goalify by our deadline.
+Overall, I learned that we should definitely focus on the “must-haves” and how they will improve the experience for our users, rather than getting carried away with big features.